vipulnaik/diet-exercise-health/notes/2024-02-08-red-chutney-walnuts-and-throat-irritation.md

 felt like it had moved down into my throat.
 This was not like a typical sore throat but felt like a more local and specific irritation.

+The irritation had faded quite a bit by the evening of 2024-02-09, and was almost completely gone by the morning of 2024-02-10.